EPCCed/archer2-intro-to-lammps/_episodes/04-running-simulation.md

     2000   0.93942595   -2.5817381   -3.9894679    1.4077298  -0.31689463    1666.6667          0.6
 ```

-At the start, we get a header with the column names, and then a line for each time-step that's a multiple of the value we set `thermo` to.
+At the start, we get a header with the column names, and then a line for each
+time-step that's a multiple of the value we set `thermo` to.
+In this example,
-In this example, because we're running an NVT simulation, both the simulation box volume, and the particle density are constant, but using other ensembles that would change.
+we're running an NVT simulation, so we've fixed the number of particles, the
+volume and dimensions of the simulation box, and the temperature -- we can see
+from the logfile that `Volume` and `Density` remain constant (but not `Temp`).
-At the end of each `run` command, we get the analysis of how the simulation time is spent:
+This would change if we used a different ensemble.
+At the end of each `run`
+command, we get the analysis of how the simulation time is spent:

 ```
 Loop time of 9.55046 on 64 procs for 50000 steps with 1000 atoms